Jean Segura Player Props: Marlins vs. Braves

 Jean Segura At The Plate

-- In 47.6% of his 21 games this season, Segura has picked up at least one hit.
-He's also had four multi-hit games.

-- He has not hit a home run in his 21 games this season.
+- He has not hit a long ball in his 26 games this season.

-- Segura has driven in a run in one game this year.
+- Segura has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored in six games this season (28.6%), but has had no multi-run games.
+- He has scored in eight games this season (30.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.